paris-ci/PERSO-MinecraftServers/plugins/HungerGames/README.md

 In the future, a website will be available for players to see their statistics.

 - Configuration: You mention several config variables (like %spawn_radius, %feast_items) - are you planning a comprehensive config.yml?
 Yes!
-The plugin should create a default config.yml in it's directory to enable configuration to be adusted.
+The plugin should create a default config.yml in its directory to enable configuration to be adjusted.

 - Sound Effects: Some kits mention sounds (berserker rage mode) - are you planning custom sound effects or using vanilla Minecraft sounds?
 Vanilla sounds only